Wood Sorrel Herb

 Wood Sorrel Herbal and Edible Use

-The leaves, flowers, fruits and bulbs of Wood Sorrel are edible and medicinal.
+The leaves, flowers, fruits and bulbs of Wood Sorrel are edible and used by herbalists.
 The entire plant is used as an alternative medicine, it has diuretic, anti-scorbutic and refrigerant actions, and a decoction made from its pleasant acid leaves is given in high fever, both to quench thirst and to allay the fever.

 Decoctions of Wood Sorrel herb are used to relieve hemorrhages and urinary disorders, as a blood cleanser, and will strengthen a weak stomach, produce an appetite, and check vomiting.
 Wood Sorrel juice is used as a gargle and is a remedy for ulcers in the mouth.
 It is said to be good for healing wounds and to stanch bleeding.
 Linen cloths soaked with the juice and applied, are held to be effective in the reduction of swellings and inflammation.